Rumyra/VizModules/VizPalette/README.md

 - `ratio` _default 1_ A float which modifies the ratio of the pattern

 [For more about the `VizFill` class see below](#VizFill)

+There currently is no way to remove a fill, other than to pop it out of the array (they'll be added last).

+Another option is to reset the palette

+### `reset()`

+Returns the palette to the original generation.

 ### `generatePalette()`